On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Quality of the models

 \subsection{Rescaled masses}

 In order to allow averaging we project the mass intervals that a given model provides for the three objects on the unit interval through the following translation

 where $M_l$ and $M_u$ are, respectively, the lower and the upper mass bounds and $ \Delta M=M_u-M_l$.
-For $M\in[M_l, M_u]$ the new variable $m$ varies in the interval $[0, 1]$.
-The relative positions, or coordinates, of the observed masses are defined as $m_{\rm obs}=m(M^{\rm obs})$.
-They take values in the interval $[0, 1]$ only when $M^{\rm obs}\in[M_l, M_u]$.
+For $M\in[M_l, M_u]$ the new variable $m$ takes values in the interval $[0, 1]$.
+The relative position, or coordinates, of the observed mass is defined as $m_{\rm obs}=m(M^{\rm obs})$.
+It is in the interval $[0, 1]$ only when $M^{\rm obs}\in[M_l, M_u]$.
 The cases $m_{\rm obs}<0$ and $m_{\rm obs}>1$ indicate a conflict between the prediction of the given model and the observed mass of the object.
 The unit intervals and the relative positions of the observed masses for all of the studied models are presented in Figure \ref{relative_positions}.

 The successful hits are easily recognizable.